 Applying to Law School

 In addition to creating an LSAC account, you should also contact Touro’s principal prelaw advisor, Political Science Prof. Thomas Rozinski.
-He has been advising prospective law students for 15 years.
-He is also the President of the New York Association for Prelaw Advising and Pedagogy (NYAPLAP), which brings together prelaw advisors and admissions officials from throughout the New York City area.
+He has been advising prospective law students for over 20 years.
 He can provide helpful advice about when to take the LSAT, where to apply, what to write about in the application essay, and whom to ask for recommendation letters.
-There are many nuances to the application process that cannot be reflected in this guide, and students who attempt to apply on their own risk making errors that will turn a likely admission into an unfortunate rejection.
+There are many nuances to the application process that cannot be reflected in this guide, and students who attempt to apply on their own risk making errors that could turn a likely admission into an unfortunate rejection.
+His services are available to current Touro students as well as those who have completed their degree.

 All law school applications are submitted online.
-You will need to prepare a personal statement, and a resume.
-Some law schools may require additional essays.
+At a minimum, they include a personal statement and a resume.
+Many law schools require additional essays, so you need to check the websites of each law school you are interested in.
 These must be prepared with great care.
 A poorly-written essay is seen as the sign of a poorly-prepared student, so make sure that you write, edit and proofread your essays as carefully as possible.
+Your prelaw advisor can assist you with this.

 You will also need to obtain two or three recommendations, at least one from a professor who is familiar with your written work.
 Recommendations from instructors who can say no more than that you did well on their exams do little to help your candidacy because they add nothing to what’s reported on your transcript.
 You are far better off with a letter from an instructor who can discuss a research project that you carried out in class or a paper that was well-written and thought-provoking.
 You can also use letters from employers who are familiar with your work.
-It does not help you to seek out high-level government officials to write on your behalf unless you have worked directly for them and completed a substantive project.
+All recommendations must be sent directly to LSAC by your references, and you provide LSAC with your references’ email addresses so that they can be sent a link to upload them.
 Choosing appropriate recommenders should be discussed with your prelaw adviser since every student’s situation is unique.

 RESPONDING TO ADMISSION AND WAITING LIST OFFERS

 Once you submit your applications, you should not forget about them while waiting for the first response to arrive.
-Visit the schools that you applied to, especially if they are in the New York area, so you can determine whether each school would be a good fit for you.
+Visit the schools that you applied to so you can determine whether each school would be a good fit for you.
 For instance, are there kosher restaurants nearby, or must you bring your own food each day?
 What accommodations will the law school make when you tell them that you cannot attend classes during religious holidays?
-What would your commute be like, or should you look into a dorm room or an apartment?
+What would your commute be like, or should you look into a dorm or an apartment?
 Knowing the answer to these questions will help when you need to make decisions about which school to attend.

 If you are admitted to more than one law school, you will have to make a decision about which one to attend.
 There are many factors to consider in such a choice, including the cost of tuition and any merit scholarships or financial aid that you are awarded.
 At this stage, you certainly should reach out to your prelaw advisor to help you make this choice.